Marsupilami1/actors-ocaml/README.md

 ```

 This type is fine for simple programs, but waiting processes have no way to know when the promise is filled.
-So we add a list of hooks to the empty future.
-These hooks will be executed when the promise it filled.
+So we add a list of callbacks to the empty future.
+These callbacks will be executed when the promise it filled.
-Thanks to this, the scheduler can add a hook to a promise to put a waiting process back in the queue (Faster than pushing the process to the queue directly and reading the empty promise again).
+Thanks to this, the scheduler can add a callback to a promise to put a waiting process back in the queue (Faster than pushing the process to the queue directly and reading the empty promise again).

 The real `status` type is: